luanlima1997/ScrumDeviations/README.md

 Yes</br>
 No</br>

-17 - Does your scrum team know the team's capacity? ˚¡</br>
+17 - If your previous answer was Yes: Does your scrum team takes into consideration the team's velocity to choose the work amount of the sprint? ¡</br>
 Yes</br>
 No</br>

+18 - Does your scrum team know the team's capacity? ˚¡</br>
+Yes</br>
+No</br>

+19 - If your previous answer was Yes: Does your scrum team takes into consideration the team's capacity to choose the work amount of the sprint? ¡</br>
+Yes</br>
+No</br>

-18 - Who decides the work / tasks that will be done throughout the sprint? ˚§</br>
+20 - Who decides the work / tasks that will be done throughout the sprint? ˚§</br>
 Product Owner</br>
 Customer</br>
 Scrum Master</br>